 When selecting an inductor, the designer can employ a rule of thumb for the design where the percentage of ripple current in the inductor should be between 10% and 40%.
 When using ceramic output capacitors, the ripple current can be greater because the ESR of the output capacitor is smaller, thus a user might select a higher ripple current.
-However,
+However, when using electrolytic capacitors, a lower ripple current will result in lower output ripple due to the higher ESR of electrolytic capacitors.
+The ratio of ripple current to maximum output current is given in Equation 5.

-$$ra = \frac{\Delta l}{lout} \rightarrow 28\% = \frac{0.84 \text{ A}}{3 \text{ A}}$$ (eq.
+$$ra = \frac{\Delta I}{lout}$$ (eq.
 5)